SEO and Guest Blogs: Tips for a Mutually Beneficial Collaboration

 The best way to prove the value of a guest post is to report a dashboard combining:

-Tools such as Looker Studio make it possible to merge Search Console, GA4 and Ahrefs visually.
-Also think about Google Alerts: set up a query « intitle :YourBrand to automatically detect any derived mention of the guest post.
+Tools like Looker Studio make it possible to merge Search Console, GA4 and Ahrefs visually.
+Also think about Google alerts: set up a query «intitle :YourBrand” to automatically detect any derived citation from the guest post.

 Turn a one-off collaboration into a strategic partnership